vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/01_praveshaH/02_lokotpattiH.md

 *Objection*.—

-&gt; “Where has the *action* been described?
-In Verses 37 *et seq*. what &gt; occurs is only the mention of the names of several beings, *Yakṣa, &gt; Rākṣasa* and the rest; and their action is not mentioned at all.”
+> “Where has the *action* been described?
+In Verses 37 *et seq*. what
+> occurs is only the mention of the names of several beings, *Yakṣa,
+> Rākṣasa* and the rest; and their action is not mentioned at all.”

 Our answer is as follows:—The action of each being is indicated by its name; the particular name being acquired by each being by reason of its